anolson/simple_status/README.markdown

   $ bundle exec guard
 ```

-## API
+## Status API

-Updating the system status message and current status.

 ### Update current status with a message

+Update the current status with a message.

 **Request**
 ```